 Among the machine learning algorithms that are currently being used and developed, deep learning absorbs the most data and has been able to beat humans in some cognitive tasks.
 Because of these attributes, deep learning has become an approach with significant potential in the artificial intelligence space

 Computer vision and speech recognition have both realized significant advances from deep learning approaches.
 IBM Watson is a well-known example of a system that leverages deep learning.

 When choosing a language to specialize in with machine learning, you may want to consider the skills listed on current job advertisements as well as libraries available in various languages that can be used for machine learning processes.

-Python’s popularity may be due to the increased development of deep learning frameworks available for this language recently, including TensorFlow, PyTorch, and Keras.
+Python’s is one of the most popular languages for working with machine learning due to the many available frameworks, including TensorFlow, PyTorch, and Keras.
 As a language that has readable syntax and the ability to be used as a scripting language, Python proves to be powerful and straightforward both for preprocessing data and working with data directly.
 The scikit-learn machine learning library is built on top of several existing Python packages that Python developers may already be familiar with, namely NumPy, SciPy, and Matplotlib.

 To get started with Python, you can read our tutorial series on “How To Code in Python 3,” or read specifically on “How To Build a Machine Learning Classifier in Python with scikit-learn” or “How To Perform Neural Style Transfer with Python 3 and PyTorch.”

 Java is widely used in enterprise programming, and is generally used by front-end desktop application developers who are also working on machine learning at the enterprise level.
 Usually it is not the first choice for those new to programming who want to learn about machine learning, but is favored by those with a background in Java development to apply to machine learning.
 In terms of machine learning applications in industry, Java tends to be used more than Python for network security, including in cyber attack and fraud detection use cases.